Even now, 20 years after the LDS Church disciplined six Mormon writers in a single month, observers still debate the reason for the "Purge."

-The church's discipline "branded Mormon feminism as an excommunicable offense," says Brooks, a professor of comparative literature at San Diego State University and columnist for the online magazine Religion Dispatches.
+The church's discipline "branded Mormon feminism as an excommunicable offense," says Brooks, a professor of comparative literature at San Diego State University.
 "I can't tell you the number of times I've been asked if I have been excommunicated.
 I have not, nor have the vast majority of thousands of Mormon feminists I know.
 But to say one is a Mormon feminist is to meet with that assumption."

 It wasn't only feminists who feared church discipline.

 Mormon academics of all stripes, especially moderates at Brigham Young University or otherwise employed by the church, retreated from independent forums of scholarship, says Philip Barlow, chairman of Mormon History and Culture at Utah State University.